 To request fast-track approval, please contact email@example.com.
 Please do not directly contact a Research Ethics Committee

 The process is managed via the Director of the Approvals Service, and research leads in the devolved administrations if appropriate.
 More detail about the process can be found in our guidance about applying for fast track review.

 How to amend an existing study

-The fast-track review service applies also to amendments to existing studies.
-To understand how and when to amend an existing study, either to incorporate COVID-19 or because of the impact of the virus, read our guidance for sponsors, sites and researchers.
+To understand how and when to amend an existing study because of the impact of the virus, read our guidance for sponsors, sites and researchers.

 We have summarised how existing requirements for providing information to research participants and recording consent apply in COVID-19 research.
 For more information, read our guidance on seeking consent in COVID-19 research.